 Team: Arsenal

 Anyone who doubted Seaman’s immense talent was silenced in the 2003 FA Cup semi-final.
-On his 1,000th career appearance, the 39-year-old Arsenal number one accidentally blocked a Paul Peschisolido header from close range, keeping a clean sheet in a 1-0 win.
-For a goalkeeper who boasts the nickname ‘Safe Hands’, he has never been able to make such a miraculous save while wearing gloves.
+On his 1,000th career appearance, the 39-year-old Arsenal number one accidentally blocked a Paul Peschisolido header from close range.
+This helped him keep a clean sheet in a 1-0 win.
+For a goalkeeper who boasts the nickname ‘Safe Hands’, it is ironic that he has never been able to make such a miraculous save while wearing gloves.

 3. Jim Montgomery v Leeds (1973)